PawseySC/singularity-containers/_episodes/06-build-intro.md

 Next is a section that start with the header `%post`.
 This is basically a sequence of commands to be executed to install packages in the image, in essence the same commands you would use for installation in a Linux box.
 Here we are ensuring we have an up-to-date list of packages, and then we are installing three Linux utilities.

-The section `%environment` sets up environment variables that need to be defined at runtime rather than at build time. `LC_ALL` is required to avoid some locale warnings, whereas the `PATH` needs to be updated to reflect the location of the three utilities that we installed in the `%post` section.
+The section `%environment` sets up environment variables that need to be defined at runtime rather than at build time.
+Here the `PATH` needs to be updated to reflect the location of the three utilities that we installed in the `%post` section.

 Another section that is often useful can be defined by the header `%files`, like in: